 Namsan Park’s Circular Road, which connects Namsan Library, Namsan Octagonal Pavilion and the National Theater of Korea in Jangchung-dong, is a beautiful scenic route lined with forsythias, azaleas, and cherry blossoms.
-Although it stands at 262 meters above sea level, Namsan Mountain is a fairly easy walk.
+Although it stands at 262 meters above sea level, Namsan Mountain is a fairly easy walk and the blossoms make it that much more enjoyable.
 The walk begins from Namsan Library and takes about 40 minutes to reach Namsan Octagonal Pavilion located at the top of the mountain.

 Changgyeonggung Palace, one of the major royal palaces in Seoul, is a prime spot to view cherry blossoms.
 The palace creates a gorgeous backdrop for photos made by an assortment of cherry blossoms, plum blossoms, Korean bush cherry, sansuyu (cornus fruit) flowers, apricot blossoms and royal azaleas as they bloom among ancient architecture in the heart of Seoul.
 From time to time, visitors can spot a fantastic shower of cherry blossom petals raining over Okcheongyo Bridge.

-A cherry blossom festival is held every spring at Songpanaru Park, also known as Seokchonhosu Lake, a peaceful lake park that surrounds Lotte World.
-Seockhonhosu Lake boasts approximately 1,000 mesmerizing cherry trees lined up like a tunnel of flowers, creating a fascinating scene in spring.
-In addition, the festival offers events and family-fun activities for a perfect day out at Seokchonhosu Lake and Lotte World.
+The Seokchonhosu Lake Cherry Blossom Festival is held every spring at Songpa Naru Park, a peaceful lake park that surrounds Lotte World.
+Seockhonhosu Lake boasts approximately 1,000 mesmerizing cherry trees lined up like a tunnel of flowers around the lake, creating a fascinating scene in spring.
+Lotte World’s Magic Island appears to float in the middle of the lake.
+The festival offers events and family-fun activities for a perfect day out at Seokchonhosu Lake and Lotte World.

 Ilsan Lake Park is home to a large number of flowering shrubs and trees, including thousands of cherry trees surrounding the lake.
 After the sun sets, lights strung around the trees create a romantic atmosphere as the cherry blossoms and lights reflect on the lake.
-A large lawn carpeted with soft green grass is open for visitors to enjoy picnicking.
-Visitors can get their fill of flowers by stopping at the nearby International Horticulture Goyang Korea, exhibiting flowers from all over the world.
+Daytime visitors can enjoy a picnic on the large lawn carpeted with soft green grass.
+The annual International Horticulture Goyang Korea held nearby is also worth visiting, exhibiting flowers from all over the world.

 Icheon is home to a huge number of sansuyu trees.
 These wild trees, many over 100 years old, are spread all over the city and found most abundant in the Baeksa-myeon area, which is referred to as Sansuyu Village.
-The Icheon Baeksa Sansuyu Flower Festival is held at Sansuyu Village every spring when sansuyu flowers bloom, coloring the village with vibrant yellow.
+The Icheon Baeksa Sansuyu Flower Festival is held at this village every spring when the flowers bloom, coloring the village with vibrant yellow.
 In particular, walking paths are prepared within the village, offering a magnificent view to anyone willing to take a walk.

 The Simni (10ri) Cherry Blossom Road is a 6-kilometer road that stretches from Hwagae Market to Ssanggyesa Temple in Hadong-gun, Gyeongsangnam-do.
 The road is often called the "wedding path" due to a belief that says couples who walk along the road when the cherry blossoms are in full bloom will fall deeply in love with each other.
-In addition, the annual Hwagae Cherry Blossoms Festival takes place around this time when the cherry trees are in bloom, offering more attractions for people walking the path connecting Hadong Hwagae Market and Ssanggyesa Temple.
+It’s easy to see why people might believe this when the seemingly unending tunnel of light pink blossoms unfolds before you.
+In addition, the annual Hwagae Cherry Blossoms Festival takes place around this time when the cherry trees are in bloom, offering more attractions for people walking the path.

 In Gwangyang Maehwa Village, near Seomjingang River in Jeollanam-do, plum trees start to blossom in early March, reaching their peak in the middle of the month.
 During the Gwangyang Maehwa Festival, large crowds of tourists from across the nation flock to the village.
 While plum flowers differ in color depending on the breed, most plum flowers found in the village are white.
-When flowers blossom in spring, the village sets off a mysterious yet tranquil atmosphere, resembling a snow-covered wonderland.
+The flowers give the village a mysterious yet tranquil atmosphere, resembling a snow-covered wonderland in spring.

-Located about 19 kilometers south of Wando in Jeollanam-do is Cheongsando Island [Slow City], also known as the Dadohaehaesang National Park.
-Cheongsando Island was designated as the first Asian "Slow City" in 2007 and is home to the world’s first “Slow Road” as recognized by Cittaslow International.
-With the arrival of spring, yellow canola flowers, called yuchae in Korean, grow abundantly on the island and their fragrance fills the air.
-With its clear blue skies, turquoise sea, and bright yellow flowers, the island remains a favorite springtime filming location for movies, dramas and TV commercials.
+Located about 19 kilometers south of Wando in Jeollanam-do is Cheongsando Island, part of the Dadohaehaesang National Park.
+Cheongsando Island was designated as the first Asian "Slow City" and is home to the world’s first “Slow Road” as recognized by Cittaslow International, an organization aimed at promoting cities that preserve traditions and culture within a natural environment.
+With the arrival of spring, yellow canola flowers grow abundantly on the island and their fragrance fills the air.
+With clear blue skies, turquoise sea, and bright yellow flowers, the island remains a favorite springtime filming location for movies, dramas and TV commercials.

-As Korea's southernmost province, Jeju Island is the first to see the blossoming of spring flowers, drawing in many tourists with the start of spring.
-Yellow canola flowers spring up far and wide on the island, creating picture perfect scenery in places like Seopjikoji, a popular tourist attraction famous as a filming site of the Korean drama "All In (2003)."
+As Korea's southernmost land, Jeju Island is the first to see the blossoming of spring flowers, drawing in many tourists with the start of spring.
+Yellow canola flowers spring up far and wide on the island, creating picture perfect scenery in places like Seopjikoji.
+The views of natural fields of canola flowers set before the deep blue ocean are amazing.
 Visitors will be pleased to find uniquely shaped sculptures set in fields of canola flowers for photos of their trip.
-Furthermore, some tourist sites offer pony rides, a popular activity especially among families with children.
+Furthermore, some tourist sites offer pony rides, an activity especially popular among families with children.

 Every spring, Seoulland holds the annual Character Flower Festival, offering much to see and enjoy.
 Colorful flowers decorate pathways while various cartoon characters greet visitors.
 Stunning flowerbeds and lively characters provide excellent photo opportunities, including that of themed anniversary photos.
 In addition, special light fixtures highlight the flowers at night, creating a spectacular night view.

 To mark the arrival of spring every year, an annual Tulip Festival is held at Everland.
-In addition to Everland's tulip and rose gardens, the whole park will be decorated with azaleas, forsythias, camellias and freesias.
-Guests are welcome to enjoy events such as parades and performances.
-At night, the flowers become illuminated with colorful lighting displays.
+In addition to Everland's tulip and rose gardens, the whole park is decorated with azaleas, forsythias, camellias and freesias.
+There are many photo spots set up for visitors to capture their time at the festival.
+Guests can also enjoy events such as parades and performances.
+At night, the flowers are illuminated with colorful lighting displays.